 I traveled to Paradise in 2020 and again in the summer of 2021 to meet those who have decided to rebuild their “paradise” in a place that now seems brutally inhospitable.
 Some keep clinging to a personal mythology specific to pioneer cultures of the American West, while others are still paralyzed by the trauma they experienced, unable to escape it.
 All slowly take note of a new reality, between the conservation of the place they cherished and a new relationship to a landscape wounded at heart.
 To account for the intensity of emotion that I heard in my conversations with the survivors of Camp Fire I use an infrared film, whose blazing colors punctuate the tenuous normality of a life they are trying to rebuild.
 Those photographs act as suggestive “flashbacks” of the inferno the inhabitants of this fallen Eden went through, they serve to recall the memory of the flames seared on the retinae of the survivors as they rebuild in the shadow of the next disaster.

-This medium also reveals more of the photographed surface than that which is readily visible to the eye, further putting into question our ability to dominate nature.
-For a town named with such symbolism, this work invites us to consider the original meaning of the word apocalyptic: acting as a warning, the tale of Paradise gives us a glimpse at the next place, Australia, Brazil, Siberia, or elsewhere that will have to go through this healing after a disaster whose causes are, increasingly, human.
+Navigating the boundaries of documentary and fiction and set in a city named so symbolically, this series invites us to consider the original meaning of the word apocalyptic: the tale of Paradise gives us a glimpse at the next place, Australia, Brazil, Siberia, Greece, Turkey, or elsewhere that will have to go through this healing after a disaster whose causes are, increasingly, human.
 It suggests our ever greater disconnect from nature, our hubris, our overconfidence, of wanting to go against her at all costs.